Save big (up to $1,875) on small business tools with our free membership, business.com+

 Methodology

 When searching for the best document management software, we investigated dozens of options.
 Our research included testing the products whenever possible, watching tutorials, reading user reviews, and contacting each vendor’s customer support team to evaluate its service.
-Features we examined included the search function, scanning capabilities, editing and collaboration tools, security measures, integrations, mobility, and workflow options, in addition to the system’s ease of use and costs.
-To find the top document management software for businesses concerned about scalability, we sought platforms capable of accommodating increasing amounts of users and documents and ones that offered the ability to add on more features as needed.
+We examined features such as search functionality, scanning, editing and collaboration tools, security measures, integrations, mobility, workflow options, ease of use and cost.

-Yes, FileHold integrates with third-party applications.
-FileHold can synchronize with Microsoft Active Directory and integrate with Microsoft Outlook and Microsoft Office, Quickbooks, Salesforce and more.
-However, if integrations are especially important to you, we recommend checking out our review of DocuWare, which connects with more than 500 apps.
+Yes.
+FileHold integrates with popular tools like Microsoft Outlook, Microsoft Office, Active Directory, QuickBooks and Salesforce, among others.
+However, if integrations are a top priority, we recommend checking out our review of DocuWare, which connects with more than 500 apps.

 Bottom Line